 Love Actually (2003)

-And this, for some, is far, far worse.
-Let’s be honest here.
 Like an Ed Sheeran album, you’re either going to buy into it or you’re not.
 And there’s no point in one party trying to convince the other that they’re right.
 So, cutting to the chase… This is Richard Curtis’ ‘best of’ album.
 It features all the choicest cuts, perfectly manufactured to seamlessly shift between different moods.
-Amongst them is one sparkling gem – Emma Thompson’s heartbroken wife.
+Among them is one sparkling gem – Emma Thompson’s heartbroken wife.
 She brings much-needed emotional heft.
-But like any ‘Best of’, you always wish they included one of those edgier songs that was probably the reason why you liked the band in the first place.
+But like any ‘best of’, you always wish they included one of those edgier songs that was probably the reason why you liked the band in the first place.
 (For that, check out 1988’s The Tall Guy, Curtis’ funniest film by a long way, and one of Thompson’s loveliest performances.)

 The Santa Clause (1994)

 It’s Tim Allen playing a variation of Tim Taylor, his character from the popular 1990s hit series Home Improvement.
 He causes Santa to have an accident that results in his magically having to take on the role.
-Imagine the Jim Carey vehicle Liar (1997) crossed with the remake of Miracle on 34th Street and you pretty much have the pitch of this film.
-It’s not bad.
-But not great either.
+Imagine the Jim Carrey vehicle Liar Liar (1997) crossed with the remake of Miracle on 34th Street and you pretty much have the pitch of this film.

 There’s something so utterly silly about the premise of this film, in which Will Ferrell’s oversized elf attempts to make his way in the real world, that it works.
 Ferrell is perfect in the role, but it’s the non-stop gags and some fantastic set-pieces, as well as support from a great cast (James Caan, Ed Asner, Bob Newhart and Zooey Deschanel) that makes this a fun – and occasionally naughty – Christmas treat.